Taxation of RSUs, ISOs & NSOs

-When you exercise the option, the difference between the option’s strike price and the current market price is considered ordinary income and will show up on your W-2.
+When you exercise the option, the difference between the option’s strike price and the current fair market value (FMV) is considered ordinary income and will show up on your W-2 and require withholding for income and payroll (FICA) taxes.
+If you are no longer an employee you will be required to provide the withholding amount to the employer.
 Any further appreciate or depreciation in the stock from that point forward is treated normally (i.e., as if you had bought the stock at the market price when you excised the option).

 Warning – It is highly recommended that, at a minimum, you immediately sell enough stock to pay for the incurred tax liability of exercising your option.
 Otherwise, you risk having the stock plummet in value leaving you with a large tax liability with no way to pay for it (this happened to many people during the dot com bust).

 Unlike the NSO, an ISO does not get taxed as ordinary income when the option is exercised.
 Instead, when the ISO is exercised the gain (FMV – strike price) is added to the federal AMT income.
 If this amount is large enough to make the AMT tax larger than your regular income tax then additional taxes will be owed (you get a credit for this payment when you sell).
 If the shares are then sold more than a year after they were bought and more than two years after the ISO was issued, then the gain (i.e., the sale price minus the option strike price) will be treated as long term capital gains and is NOT added to your W-2.

 Warning – If those criteria are not met (i.e., sell too soon), then it will be taxed like an NSO, except that the ordinary income is recognized at stock sale rather than option exercise which means it is not subject withholding of income and payroll taxes.